DF4708/VH-VV_Satellite_Flood_Detection/README.md

 When you run the program it performs the full pipeline without any extra scripts:

 1. Cleans the dataset folder by removing non-TIFF artifacts (except Java/JSON files).
 2. Parses `S1list.json` and `S2list.json` labels.
 If neither file is present, the tool still runs and assumes `flooding=false` for every image so CSVs are produced without manual post-processing.
+The parser warns if a JSON file is missing or yields zero matches to help pinpoint malformed entries.
-3. Processes all `.tif` / `.tiff` images concurrently.
+3. Processes all `.tif` / `.tiff` images concurrently, scanning every subfolder under the dataset root (not just numeric folders).
 4. Writes `Images_All.csv`, `Summary_All.csv`, and `Skipped.csv` to the dataset root.
 5. Generates `Auto_Probabilities.csv`, a lightweight logistic-style probability table (based only on the extracted features) so no external `SummaryGeneratorLogistic` step is needed.